WHO: Students ages 3-5

 Program of Study

 Seeds will meet on either Art day or Science day.

 See the Seeds AM on Art day time schedule here.

 See the Seeds AM on Science day time schedule here.

 Charlotte Mason Habits & Prayer – We start our day thinking about our personhood and the kind of people we are becoming by studying Charlotte Mason’s list of habits.
 Habits we will study include: attention, managing one’s own body, kindness, self-control, courtesy, diligence, reverence, regularity, self-discipline in habits, meekness, truthfulness, accuracy, imagining, fortitude, cleanliness, remembering, patience, reflection & meditation.
 Taught by Ms. Stephanie.
 (20 minutes)

 Literacy & Library Skills – Students have a lesson in the library to learn how to browse for and check out books.
 We will have a short storytime and create stories together.
 They will encourage each other by having their first book club and share their favorite story or picture books.
-Taught by Ms. Rebecca.
-(32 minutes)
+Taught by Ms. Mackenzie and Ms. Miranda.
+(28 minutes)

 Snack time – A simple snack of crackers and carrots is provided; students with dietary limitations should bring their own snack.
 All students should bring their own water bottles.
 (20 minutes, midmorning)